ITIL Framework Explained (Updated)

 Release management is responsible for packaging releases, testing them, and then releasing them to the end-user community.
 This is rapidly growing.

 Release management also helps you with scheduling and controlling the changes of releases.
 The process also makes sure to protect the environment and release accurate components.
+This process involves packaging releases, which may include new software features, bug fixes, updates, or system enhancements, and ensuring that they are thoroughly tested before being deployed into the production environment.

 Configuration Management

-Through the Configuration management system, all individual configuration items are tracked.
+Through the Configuration Management System, all individual configuration items are tracked.

 CMDB: The configuration management database, also known as the CMDB, is the central repository for our entire configuration items, also known as our corporate assets.